elicia4/linux_notes/commands/time.md

-# The `time` command
+# `time`

 [***Table of Contents***](/README.md)

 You can measure how much a command/script/program takes with this command.

-For example you can time your Ansible provision runs with it.

 `time` runs the specified program command with the given arguments.
-When it finishes, `time` writes a message to STDOUT giving timing statistics about this program run.
+When it finishes, `time` writes a message to STDOUT giving timing statistics about the run.

 ```bash
 time ls